Memorable Manitobans: Clarence Day Shepard (1914-2000)

 Active in public service, he was President of the Manitoba Division of the Canadian Red Cross Society, Chairman of the Ontario Addiction Research Foundation, Trustee of the Hospital for Sick Children, President of the Canadian Institute of International Affairs, Governor of the Stratford Festival, and Fundraising Chairman of Pearson College of the Pacific and the Toronto Symphony Orchestra.
 He was co-founder of the Niagara Institute.

-He died at Kingston, Ontario on 21 December 2000 and was buried in St. John’s Cemetery.
+He died at Kingston, Ontario on 21 December 2000 and was buried in the St. John’s Cathedral Cemetery.

 Obituary, Winnipeg Free Press, 28 December 2000, page 43.